kukuu/games/README.md

 # Games

-Open source programming and GAMES.
+Using Open Source programming to build games.

+## Vanilla JavaScript

-## Beat the Computer!
+### Beat the Computer!

 This is  a web application GAME - Rock, Paper, Scissors, using vanilla JavaScript with best practices.
 Including es6 and some new  JavaScript API objects.